BenjMy/myCareerBook/_build/html/_sources/CV/cv_details.md

 ```{seealso}
 Details and live code getting start for each package in the [open code section](../Open_Codes/open_codes)
 ```
+## 🏫 Teaching Activity

+- **Lecturer** [UNIPD (IT) 2017 and 2018]
+	- (2x3h): MSc students in Environmental engineering – Introduction to electrical methods of prospection for agricultural purpose.
+Padova, 17th October 2017

+- **Mentoring individual** [UNIPD (IT) 2016 and 2019]
+	- MSc student (Censini M.) with a guidance for the dissertation dealing with the conception and the application of new boreholes electrodes for micro-ERT acquisition.
+	- BSc students (2) with a guidance for the data processing and visualisation using Geo-Software (GIS, 3D visualisation and statistical analysis).

+- **Public outreach** [IRSTEA (FR), 2013, 2014 and 2015]
+	- "Fête de la science", leading small classes during short events on seismic risk in the Mediterranean region (2013), on embankment dike (2014) and on underground water flow and cycle (2015).
+In Aix-en-Provence (FRANCE)

+- **Mentoring individual** [IRSTEA (FR) 2013]
+	- Mentoring individual, 3 students (with a guidance for the dissertation of one of them).
+Internship for an Environmental sciences training program (Level BTS et Licence 1).
+IRSTEA Aix-en-Provence (FRANCE)

 ## 👩🏼‍💻 Technical Experience